In People lesson 1, we discussed the primary roles on an innovation team.

 - There is a sometimes saying that a failing company is, “the best kept secret in their industry”.
 By not sharing their idea, or marketing their products effectively, or expanding their team, they are not growing the company to break even.

 - I worked on an inventory system project where the founding team did not involve the Finance department in their design.
 Eventually, the company began to have financial reporting issues because inventory directly affects the financial statements, but there was no direct connection between the inventory and accounting systems in the system we delivered.
-We added members of the Finance department to our team, determined what was necessary, built and deployed it, and resolved the discrepancy.
+After the CFO identified a $1 million dollar monthly growing shortfall, we added members of the Finance department to our team, determined what was necessary to correct the accounting discrepancy, built and deployed it, and resolved the problem.

 To get new results faster, share your idea and expand your team by inviting others to take part with you.